Dental implants are usually made of titanium and have an internal screw called an abutment that holds a false tooth (or teeth) in place.

 - British Dental Association

-- Implants.
-British Dental Health Foundation. www.dentalhealth.org, accessed 25 October 2013
+- What to do following an extraction.
+British Dental Health Foundation. www.dentalhealth.org, accessed 21 October 2015

 - Association of Dental Implantology UK